 Safety is Amtrak's top priority.
 Amtrak is a leader in the installation of Positive Train Control (PTC), a safety technology designed to match train speed to track conditions for improved safety.
-PTC provides an added layer of safety on top of the cab signal and Automatic Train Control safety systems already in place.
+Positive Train Control provides an added layer of safety.
 Installation and maintenance of PTC is the responsibility of the railroad that controls the track.
-Amtrak owns relatively few miles of the infrastructure we use - about 97% of our system route-mileage is owned by other railroads that host our trains.